gabeklein/expressive-mvc/README.md

 const state = Model.uses({ ... }, ["name", "birthday"]);
 ```

-This way, objects containing _more_ than required info are usable without polluting state.
+This way, objects containing _more_ than required info may be given without collisions or either-way polluting state.

 <!-- <sup><a href="https://codesandbox.io/s/example-constructor-params-22lqu">View in CodeSandbox</a></sup> -->

 <br/>

 ### ✅ Level 1 Clear!
 > In this chapter we learned the basics of how to create and utilize a custom state.
 For most people who just want smarter components, this could be enough!
-However, we could go well beyond making just a fancy hook.
+However, we can go well beyond making just a fancy hook.

 <br/>

 <h1 id="managing-section">Creating a dynamic state</h1>

 So far, all examples have been passive.
-Now we'll give models a bigger roll, to update without direct UI.
+Now we'll give models a bigger roll, to evolve state without user input.

 Because state is a portable object, we can do whatever to values, but more-crucially, whenever.
 This makes asynchronous coding pretty low maintenance.
 You implement business-logic; controllers will handle the rest.